HelpViewer/helpDevelop/en/firstPlugin.md

 ```

 - Calling **Plugins.catalogize(pMinPlugin);** is mandatory because it adds the plugin to the catalog of loaded plugins.
 Subsequently, based on the plugin name, it is possible to request its instance.
-Based on the data in **plugins.lst**, the application does this itself.
+Based on the data in **[plugins][plugins].lst**, the application does this itself.
 - Calling **super.** should be the first in the constructor and the last in init and deinit.
 They ensure the application of general common logic.
 - const T and TI are abbreviations for accessing this and the class.
 This is a recommended writing concept across the system.
 - If you only have a super. call in a function, you can remove the function entirely.
 Here in the example, everything is listed for a quick general overview.